jatin7/python-dse-driver/docs/api/dse/cqlengine/management.rst

-``cassandra.cqlengine.management`` - Schema management for cqlengine
+``dse.cqlengine.management`` - Schema management for cqlengine
 ========================================================================

-.. module:: cassandra.cqlengine.management
+.. module:: dse.cqlengine.management

 A collection of functions for managing keyspace and table schema.